Page Loader Logo

 Core Competencies / Details

-There are six competency areas addressed in the WFE course.
+There are six competency areas addressed in the AWFE course.

 1. Windows Virtualization Technologies and Inbuilt Security Mechanisms